Statement on COVID-19 Pandemic

 Capitalism is a fertile breeding ground for the occurrence of epidemics and pandemics.
 People are forced to concentrate and interact in relatively smaller areas such as urban cities, factories, and malls as production, trade and consumption increases.
 As capitalist exploitation intensifies, the living conditions of the working people deteriorates as has been shown by the situation of homeless people, especially in the urban poor communities.

-The increasing volume and pace of capitalist production and consumption means higher extraction of natural resources from the environment.
+The increasing volume and pace of capitalist production and consumption mean higher extraction of natural resources from the environment.
 This resulted in massive ecological degradation and pollution that not only caused economic displacement and poor health to the poor, but also spur the outbreaks of infectious diseases.

 Epidemiologists alongside animal scientists have noted that “60% of emerging infectious diseases that affect humans are zoonotic—they originate in animals.
 And more than two-thirds of those originate in wildlife.” [iv] Chinese authorities point out that COVID-19 itself likely originated from live animal markets.[v]

-On the other hand, society continues to develop and harnesses science and understand nature.
+On the other hand, society continues to develop and harness science and understand nature.
 History has shown that the rapid development of medical science and technology resulted in the decreasing number of infections and deaths from epidemics and pandemics.

 Despite the medical advances, these remain inaccessible to the working class and other oppressed and exploited especially in neocolonial countries in Asia, Africa, and Latin America.
 Anti-vaccine remains expensive and usually out of reach of poor patients like those infected with human immunodeficiency virus (HIV).
 Medicines and technology are being controlled by big pharmaceutical companies and being sold at the highest price possible.

 In the advent of pandemics, governments in advanced capitalist and neo-colonial countries are wanting to employ draconian measures to control people’s freedom of movement to control the spread of diseases.
-It employs the state forces to sow fear and repress the people in order to follow the so-called health measures or action of the government.
+It employs the state forces to sow fear and repress the people in order to follow the so-called health measures or actions of the government.

-While physical containment such as lockdowns and quarantine are in some cases necessary to combat the spread of viral outbreaks, the primary anchor of approach and solution is the provision of affordable if not free, adequate, and effective medical interventions to the population.
+While physical containment such as lockdowns and quarantine is in some cases necessary to combat the spread of viral outbreaks, the primary anchor of approach and solution is the provision of affordable if not free, adequate, and effective medical interventions to the population.
 In the context of autocratic regimes in certain countries, this so-called physical containment is weaponized to suppress the people’s criticism, dissent, and resistance.

-These regimes have even rejected proposed guidelines and protocols developed through time such as the World Health Organization’s on Quarantine.
+These regimes have even rejected proposed guidelines and protocols developed through time such as the World Health Organization on Quarantine.
 Creative ways to balance economic considerations and health measures are critical in as quarantines are applied to bigger communities.
 Tapping people’s democratic participation, with stringent health guidelines could help address the limits of current healthcare resources.
-Re-channeling huge military budget to improving health services and reinvigorating destroyed ecosystems will be good measures to manage if not prevent epidemics in the immediate and longer term.
+Re-channeling huge military budget to improving health services and reinvigorating destroyed ecosystems will be good measures to manage if not prevent epidemics in the immediate and longer-term.

-During the COVID-19 pandemic, people of different nations should help and extend solidarity to each other and collectively demand for a swift, healthcare-centered, community-based, and scientific approach to the problem from national governments and international institutions.
+During the COVID-19 pandemic, people of different nations should help and extend solidarity to each other and collectively demand a swift, healthcare-centred, community-based, and scientific approach to the problem from national governments and international institutions.
 Simultaneously expose the root causes of the poor health care systems and services, especially in poor countries; demand accountability from governments which are negligent of their duties to protect the people’s health and safety; and campaign against big corporations which make profiteering from the health crisis.